zoltantoth0409/liferay-portal/README.markdown

 ## Liferay Developer Network

-The [Liferay Developer Network](https://dev.liferay.com) (LDN), is the best place to learn about Liferay.
+The [Liferay Developer Network](https://dev.liferay.com) (LDN) is the best place to learn about Liferay.
 It has over 200 tutorials, guided learning, and much more.

 LDN provides
 [learning paths and tutorials](https://dev.liferay.com/develop/tutorials), which